isaacnmm/pestpolicy-hugo2XX/content/posts/types-of-paint-sprayers/index.md

 Therefore, buy such paint sprayers only when you have large-scale paint applications or for commercial use.
 ### 2. Availability of Spare Parts
 Paint sprayers are often damaged due to internal wear, wrong operations, handling inappropriate paint solvent, or even through the aging aspect of some parts.
-Therefore, part replacement is a common maintenance concept for most paint sprayers.�Buy a paint sprayer that has spare parts available within your locality or local dealers.
+Therefore, part replacement is a common maintenance concept for most paint sprayers.Buy a paint sprayer that has spare parts available within your locality or local dealers.
 Otherwise, it will be very expensive to maintain a paint sprayer or you may be forced to throw it away in case of failure.
 ### 3. Size
 Small-sized paint sprayers are suitable for small-scale painting projects or DIY projects.
 A small-sized paint sprayer (like handheld type) is more comfortable to move along when painting and thus wont weigh you down  lightweight.